-Do you jump out of bed in the morning ready to start your day?
+Do you jump out of bed in the morning, ready to start your day?

 Do you hit the snooze button and hide under the covers dreading a new day?

 I’m suggesting you begin your day knowing what you want to accomplish – start your day with purpose.

-I’m referencing tasks you’ve been meaning to accomplish but haven’t gotten around to doing it yet.
-Here are some examples.
+I’m referencing tasks you’ve been meaning to accomplish but haven’t gotten around to doing yet.

 It could be a task you’ve been postponing, such as finding an estate planning attorney to update your will.

 How you start your day can impact the rest of your day … so why not start your day with purpose?

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA®, RICP®, is a Managing Director at Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”